nhattran2311/dotfiles/README.md

 # Nhat's dotfiles

 **Warning**: Don’t blindly use my settings unless you know what that entails.
 Use at your own risk! <br />
-Below config are working on WSL2(Ubuntu 18 & Ubuntu 20)
+The below config is working on WSL2(Ubuntu 18 & Ubuntu 20) & Kali Linux & Docker Enviroment.

 # Screenshots:
 ## Contents
 - NeoVim setup